 - Remember that grocery stores often have a pre-prepared meal section (still drastically cheaper than eating out), in case you don’t have the facilities or equipment to cook food or to even cut up and assemble meal ingredients

 How to Sightsee for Less

-Sightseeing for less requires a lot of research and compromise.
+Sightseeing requires a lot of research and compromise if you want to travel on a frugal budget.
 The research requirement will become apparent once you finish reading through this section.
-The compromise requirement lies in not going to all the sites or events that you would normally be interested in or getting to choose which days to do certain activities on, due to prohibitive prices, but rather opting for cheaper or free alternatives that could also be interesting but that you normally would not have chosen.
-Be open minded, you could be pleasantly surprised!
+The compromise requirement lies in not going to all the sites or events that you would normally be interested in or getting to choose which days to do certain activities on, due to prohibitive prices.
+Rather, you will have to opt for cheaper or free alternatives that could also be interesting but that you normally would not have chosen.
+Be open-minded, you could be pleasantly surprised!
 Here are my top recommendations for sightseeing for less:

 - Start by identifying all the events and attractions that are completely free of charge at your destination, and then filter them into a list of free events and attractions you would be interested in going to.

 - Also, target free walking tours, which are a great way to experience and learn about a city (not to mention, make new friends) for absolutely no cost at all (donations welcome).
 Not all cities have tuned into the concept of free walking tours, so to find out if your destination city has them available, just do a quick Google search, or call the local Hostelling International branch to find out if they offer them.